rainbowbreeze/ai_for_community_events/README.md

 As a community manager, are you tired of juggling event details and missing out on creative inspiration?
-Here some practical strategies to leverage GenAI-powered tools for community managers, and optimize the entire event planning process.
+Here some practical strategies to leverage GenAI-powered tools for community managers, and optimize the entire event planning, exectuion and reporting process.
 Tips to help with creative asset and marketing material creation, session topic selection, survey analysis, attendee data insights, and more.

 Do you have your "magic tips" to share?
 Pull requests are welcome!